cbdevnet/midimonster/backends/winmidi.md

 | `read`	| `2`			| none			| MIDI device to connect for input |
 | `write`	| `DeviceName`		| none			| MIDI device to connect for output |

-MIDI device names may either be prefixes of MIDI device names or a numeric index corresponding to the list output at startup using the backend `list` option.
+MIDI device names may either be prefixes of MIDI device names or a numeric indices corresponding to the listing shown at startup when using the global `list` option.

 #### Channel specification

-The MIDI backend supports mapping different MIDI events to MIDIMonster channels.
+The `winmidi` backend supports mapping different MIDI events as MIDIMonster channels.
 The currently supported event types are

 * `cc` - Control Changes
 * `note` - Note On/Off messages